 Proposals involving the sale of all or part of an existing or proposed generation facility to EPE are acceptable within the guidelines outlined in this section.
 Bidders must complete and return Attachment 9.4.
-Bidders may propose to provide 90-110 MW and/or 175,000 MWh.
+Bidders may propose to provide 175-225 MW of capacity resources.
 At EPE's sole discretion, proposals that provide greater than the maximum requested capacity may or may not be considered.